 If you’re traveling for a business meeting, you probably don’t want to squish your suit or other easy-to-wrinkle garments in a compression backpack.
 To keep things professional and wrinkle-free, check out the Roll-up Suit & Garment Backpack.
 It may seem like a one-trick-pony compared to the other do-it-all backpacks on this list, but this specialty travel backpack does its job well, and ensures that your special-occasion clothing arrives at your destination wrinkle-free.

-If you love backpacks but haven’t found the right one to suit your style, take a look at the JEMMA Backpack Tote.
+If you love backpacks but haven’t found the right one to suit your style, take a look at the CLUCI Backpack Tote.
 This chic leather handbag transforms into a backpack and is spacious enough to hold your day-to-day accessories.
-The laptop sleeve can accommodate a 13-inch laptop, and the included straps transform this travel backpack into a satchel or tote.
-Available in black or white, the JEMMA will go nicely with any travel outfit.
+The tablet sleeve can accommodate any tablet or small laptop, and the included straps transform this travel backpack into a satchel or tote.
+Available in a slew of colors, the CLUCI will go nicely with any travel outfit.

 Nomatic Travel Pack